shirarua/shirarua/README.md

 I have been able to combine my love of mathematics, behavioral economics, psychology, and communication to produce clear narratives out of simple tables of data.

-## In the works

 Currently tumbling down the seemingly infinite rabbithole of data analysis :rabbit::stopwatch::sparkles:
 I'm scared to admit that the learning may never end...

+## Certifications

+- Data Analysis Professional Training Program (*Apr 2022*), **Practicum Israel** *by Yandex & Masterschool*

+## In the works

+Currently building my **portfolio**.
+Find my updated Practicum projects in the Portfolio respository.

 **On track to complete the following by the end of the month:**
-  - [ ] Practicum100 Data Analyst track from Yandex

   - [ ] DataCamp Data Analyst with Python certicification track
   - [ ] A smattering of additional DataCamp courses on SQL, Excel, & more
-  - [ ] Perfecting my gluten-free pancake recipe :pancakes:
+  - [X] Perfecting my gluten-free pancake recipe :pancakes:

 🔎  Beginning my hunt for my first role as an analyst.